-6.8.83 The REA also identified the contribution that the County Borough is potentially able to make towards meeting the national renewable energy targets mentioned above.
+6.8.83 82 The REA also identified the contribution that the County Borough is potentially able to make towards meeting the national renewable energy targets mentioned above (see Tables below).
 These targets have informed the Plan's renewable energy targets set out in the monitoring framework.
-The uptake of renewable energy will be monitored to help show how the LDP is assisting to deliver the contribution identified in the REA.
+The uptake of renewable energy will be monitored to help show how the LDP is assisting to deliver the contribution identified in the REA